 Keeping Yellow Jackets Out Of Your Yard This Summer

-We can all agree that being stung is a horrible experience; even people who have never been stung avoid stinging insects altogether to avoid the painful result of getting stung.
-Unfortunately, avoiding being stung by yellow jackets is harder than avoiding almost all other stinging insects.
-They are more aggressive and are known for being extremely protective of their nests; perhaps they could be compared to someone who is not a morning person who has not yet had their first cup of coffee.
-You know the type: perpetually grumpy and quick to get mad at the slightest problem.
-Fortunately, yellow jackets are not impossible to keep away from your yard.
+We can all agree that being stung isn’t an enjoyable experience; even people who have never been stung steer clear of stinging insects altogether to avoid the painful result of getting stung.
+Unfortunately, yellow jackets are harder to avoid than many other stinging insects, are more aggressive, and are known for being extremely protective of their nests; perhaps they could be compared to someone who is not a morning person and has not yet had their first cup of coffee.
+You know the type: mumbles a bit, grumpy, and quick to be annoyed until the caffeine hits their system.
+While you cannot completely stop yellow jackets from visiting your yard, you can make it less appealing to these stinging pests.
 If you are interested to learn more, stick around.

-Why yellow jackets become a major problem during late summer
+Why yellow jackets in New Jersey become a major problem the longer summer sticks around

 Before we get into tips and tricks, there is something we should mention.
-If your property already has a yellow jacket nest on it, none of these prevention tips will do a thing to help you.
-That being said, here is our list of prevention steps you can take to deter yellow jackets from setting up a home on your property.
+If you already has a yellow jacket nest in your house or on your property, none of these prevention tips will do a thing to help you.
+In that case you should contact a pest control company that specializes in stinging insect control.

-Why professional treatment is the safest and most cost-effective way to deal with yellow jackets
+Why professional treatment is the best way to deal with yellow jackets and other stinging insects

 Home Protection Program